Do you ever find yourself listening to your inner critic gremlin beating down your self-worth and self-esteem?

 6. Asking the question, “what can I do to make myself happier right now?”

 7. Treat yourself with respect.
-How does respect and kindness translate?
-Would the tone of your voice be?
+How do respect and kindness translate into words you choose to use and the tone of your voice?

 Kristin Neff has compiled a number of wonderful resources on her website SelfCompassion.org.

 Spread some love to yourself.
 Accept your weaknesses and at the same time celebrate your strengths.
 Rather than be in a constant mode of continual comparison and self-criticism, be open to the imperfections of your humanity and with self-compassion you will have the capacity to change.